Step 1: Download our latest ev3dev-robolab image file

 - Select the previously downloaded image file.
 There’s no need to extract the compressed image.

 - Use the packaged microSD to SD adapter or any personal accessory to plug the SD card into your computer.
 Etcher will detect the new device and display the drive information.
 If multiple removable devices, for instance USB drives, are connected you have to select the SD card from the list, by hitting “Change” below the currently selected drive.

 - Now start the process of copying the image by a click on the “Flash!” button.

 On Linux systems it is possible that you will be asked for the root password.

 Please make sure that you have selected the correct drive for flashing the image, as all pre-existent data will be lost.

 If you’re uncertain, simply temporarily disconnect all periphery (USB flash drives, etc.) except the SD card from your computer and then start Etcher.

-After flashing the SD card, Etcher will automatically run a fast check that validates the integrity.
-It also ensure that the drive is bootable.
+- After flashing the SD card, Etcher will automatically run a fast check that validates the integrity.
+It also ensures that the drive is bootable.
 You may abort this process by simply plugging out the card.
-However, we recommend to spent the few extra seconds.
+However, we recommend spending the few extra seconds.

 During the first boot, the screen may go blank and the whole startup process can take significantly longer.